(5b) The Cross Staff

 If the stars are very close, use the inner pair of slits and/or move the cross-piece further away on the stick.
 If they are widely apart, use the outer pair and perhaps go closer to the eye.
 Of course, use just one eye and close the other.

-The rest is just a calculation of inverse tangents.
+The rest is just a calculation with tangents.

 Questions from Users: